 – Be as brief as possible in your cover email and focus on the problems you can solve for the hiring manager.
 What key information does the project manager need about your job skills?

 If you’re a freelance translator sending a “cold” email to a translation agency with your CV, keep the body of the email under 180 words.
 But if you’re sending in a job application for a translator position in house, you can write a bit more, up to 250 words.
+If you’d prefer to think in paragraphs, the UK careers service suggests three to five paragraphs.

 If you’re quoting for a translation job published on an online forum, stay under 120 words.